Jackson Ranch Church: Jackson family cemeteries

-Texas designated the cemeteries as historical sites and the church and cemeteries have been often visited by family members and religious leaders, because of its historic role in the history of Texas.

-Historical significance

 The Texas Historical Commission certified the Jackson Ranch and Cemetery in 1983 and the Eli Jackson Ranch in 2005.
 A historical marker at the Eli Jackson Cemetery states of the role of Jackson family members within the community over multiple generations.

-The designation is important given that the Trump administration's border wall was begun just a few feet from the Eli Jackson Cemetery, which was named for one of Nathaniel's sons.
+The church and cemeteries have been often visited by family members and religious leaders, because of its historic role in the history of Texas.
+The Mexico–United States border wall was begun just a few feet from the Eli Jackson Cemetery, which was named for one of Nathaniel's sons.